erlef-cna/website/security-policy.md

 - **Limitations:** We will only follow the project's security policies if the maintainers respond within **14 days** of our initial communication.
-We will not honor disclosure timelines exceeding our maximum timeframes and will proceed with publishing zero-day vulnerabilities promptly.
+We will not honor disclosure timelines exceeding our maximum timeframes and will proceed with publishing publicly disclosed vulnerabilities promptly.
 - **Maintainer Communication:** Project maintainers are encouraged to reach out to us for clarity or to establish preferred communication channels.